Lively learning, low commitment: Go to college for one day | Produced by Advertising Publications

 One Day University in Seattle

 Sept.
 21. Louis Masur, Rutgers University American studies and history professor discusses “The Mind of Abraham Lincoln,” Kenneth Miller of Brown University will speak on “Science vs. Faith: Addressing History’s Oldest Debate,” while Amherst College’s Catherine Sanderson will discuss the “The Psychology of Good and Evil.”
-(Sold out)
+(Sold out.)

 Nov.
 16. A Day of Genius: Exploring the human capacity for brilliance, including the genius of Michelangelo and scientific genius of Marie Curie, along with the rival geniuses Thomas Edison and Nikola Tesla (Edison’s one-time employee) who competed to electrically empower America.